-We support three "flavors" of NGINX.
-These flavors are based on what upstream package we've based our builds off of.
-All our package flavors are built according to the official upstream maintainer's build configuration with the addition of the ngx_lua and ngx_devel_kit modules.
+We support three "flavors" of Nginx.
+These flavors are based on what upstream package we've based our builds on.
+All our package flavors are built according to the official upstream maintainer's build configuration with the addition of the ngx lua and ngx devel kit modules.

-• distribution - The distribution flavor is based off the official distribution provided NGINX packages.
-For Debian-based Linux distributions (Red Hat and Debian) these are the based off the official Debian NGINX packages.
+distribution - The distribution flavor is based on the official distribution-provided Nginx packages.
+For Debian-based Linux distributions (Red Hat and Debian) these are the based off the official Debian Nginx packages.

-For Red Hat based Linux distributions we've based them off the EPEL packages as neither Red Hat or CENTOS ship an NGINX package in their default distribution.
+For Red Hat based Linux distributions we've based them off the EPEL packages as neither Red Hat or CentOS ship an Nginx package in their default distribution.

-- stable The stable flavor is based off the official nginx.org "stable" package releases. - mainline The mainline flavor is based off the official nginx.org "mainline" package releases.
+- stable The stable flavor is based off the official Nginx.org "stable" package releases. - mainline The mainline flavor is based off the official Nginx.org "mainline" package releases.